DataBySwapna/Airbnb-Listings-Analysis-Dashboard/README.md

-# 🏠 Airbnb Listings Dashboard
+# 🏠 Airbnb Listings Analysis Dashboard

 ## 🎯 **Goal**
 To create an **interactive Tableau dashboard** for analyzing Airbnb listings, focusing on: